ncherric/Iliad-ReadtheDocs/docs/index.rst

 * Quickly learn how to install Iliad - visit the Installation_ page

-* Start processing your data right away by following along one of the `HOW-TO GUIDES` on Iliad modules
+* Start processing your data right away by following along one of the `HOW-TO GUIDES` on Iliad modules or `Submodules`

   *  Raw Sequence Read Data (.fq)
   *  Stored Sequence Read Data (.cram)
   *  SNP Array Data (.idat)

+  *  Lift Over Variants
+  *  Merge VCF Data

     .. make each of these into a link